autistic-symposium/autistic-cypherpunk-toolkit/README.md

 * **DAOs**: decentralized autonomous organizations (MakerDao is an example).
 * **DeFi**: decentralized finance: social currency backed by high-values assets.
 * **DEXs**: decentralized exchanges ([Uniswap](https://uniswap.org/) is an example).
-* **Liquidity pools**: pool of tokens locked in the smart contract, used to facilitate trade by providing liquidity, and used by some of the decentralized exchnages.
+* **Liquidity pools**: pool of tokens locked in the smart contract, used to facilitate trade by providing liquidity, and used by some of the decentralized exchanges.
 * **AMMs**: automated market Mmkers.
 * **Stablecoins**: offers users vital means of storing and transferring value on the blockchain, without exposing them to volatility.
 * **DAI**: stablecoin cryptocurrency, maintained by MakerDao.